CyberGeni/v2.0.0/README.md

    <li>Technologies change, and my portfolio has to prove I'm picking these new technologies along the way</li>
 </ol>

-We're barely a month into 2022, my portfolio isn't 3months old yet, and ideas have already started to invade my head 😅
+We're barely 3 months into 2022, my portfolio isn't 3months old yet, and ideas have already started to invade my head 😅

 Now you're also thinking...
 Your portfolio could use a redesign next year right?
 I'd love you to join me, so we can brainstorm these ideas together.